-Given the empirically established relation between firm-level OCs and firm-level sentiment, one may ask whether individual OCs react to the content of aggregate news.
-In addition to the firm-level sentiment, we conjecture that the OCs react to aggregate sentiment, which represents the common or systematic sentiment component in the text corpus:
+Given the empirically established relation between firm-level OCs and firm-level tone, one may ask whether individual OCs react to the content of aggregate news.
+In addition to the firm-level tone, we conjecture that the OCs react to the aggregate tone, which represents the common or systematic tone component in the text corpus:

-Hypothesis 2 (H2): Firm-level option characteristics reflect aggregate sentiment.
+Hypothesis 2 (H2): Firm-level option characteristics reflect aggregate tone.